 Add a ton of versatility to your power rack with the Belt Squat Attachment.
 Simply attach this equipment to the Lat Pulldown and Low Row attachment or Ares attachment inside a PR-4000 or PR-5000 power rack and add volume and variation to your squat training; train around upper body injuries; or move the attachment within your rack to perform dozens of other exercises.
 The Belt Squat features a 1:1 ratio, which means a 10-pound weight will produce 10 pounds of resistance.

 This unique, patent-pending, integrated attachment takes up way less space than a normal belt squat machine.
-It’s heavy duty, made from 11-gauge steel with plastic-coated wire rope (galvanized cable) that provides up to 300lbs of constant resistance.
+It’s heavy duty, made from 11-gauge steel with plastic-coated wire rope (galvanized cable).
 Its pulleys allow for consistent tension throughout the full range of motion.
 This attachment is easy to assemble, locked in with quick-release pins.
-It has a loadable capacity of about 600lbs of iron plates or 300lbs of bumpers.
+It has a maximum capacity of 600lbs.

 FinishMatte Black Powder Coat

 - Top 5 Movements With The Belt Squat

 Belt Squat Overview

 Top 5 Movements With The Belt Squat

 Add more versatility, minimize tension on your spine, and mix up your training routine with one of our most popular rack attachments.

 Start training with your REP Belt Squat.
 In this video, we walk you through how to install your REP Belt Squat.

 We've taken our innovation to new heights with the patent-pending integrated Belt Squat Attachment.
 Transform the way you train at home.